About this listing

 Conwy Town and its famous castle are approximately 4.5 miles away and well-served by regular public transport.
 Conwy's spectacular castle was built in the 13th Century for the King Edward 1st.
 Today it is recognised by UNESCO as a World Heritage Site.
 One can marvel at its huge, preserved towers and ramparts.
 A tourist walk around the castle walls gives a completely different view of the streets and quaint alley ways below.
 Conwy is also famous for the 'UK's SMALLEST HOUSE'!
 Measuring a mere 3m high x 1.8 m wide, this tiny one-up, one-down was once owned by a 6 foot high fisherman!
 There is also a good range of pubs, restaurants, cafes and fish & chip shops.

 Llandudno, with its lovely pier stretching out to sea, is an excellent example of a Victorian- Era seaside resort.
 Bustling with hotels and all major high street stores, Llandudno is a great place to go shopping for gifts etc. Nearby is the Great Orme Copper Mines where tourists can visit this 4000 year old Bronze Age site and journey along its network of underground passages.
-Archeological excavations still continue to this day and visitors can see how our anscestors turned copper ore into valuable metal.
+Archaeological excavations still continue to this day and visitors can see how our ancestors turned copper ore into valuable metal.

 Penmaenmawr is within very easy reach of the beautiful Isle of Anglesey with its rugged, sea cliff coastline, world famous Menai Suspension Bridge and moated, Beaumaris Castle.